 WARNING: The signals between the HMI and the Radio I/O modules are analog, not Ethernet.
 Ethernet hubs, switches, and routers CANNOT be used to switch Radio I/O signals.

-To add more than one radio to CTR2 you’ll need a method of routing your antenna(s) to the selected radio.
-A simple patch panel or high quality manual antenna switches can be used.
+When you add more than one radio to CTR2 you’ll need a method of routing your antenna(s) to the selected radio.
+A simple patch panel or a high quality manual antenna switch can be used as shown above.

 Resist the temptation to use cheap antenna switches to route your antenna to multiple radios!